Skip to main content

 7am - 8am

-• Fellow case presentations (or journal club articles) via PPT virtual format
+• Rotating schedule of journal club, hand-based didactics, and fellow case presentations via PPT virtual format

-• OR with Dr. Wright - ambulatory surgical center (Elective hand surgery, shoulder arthroscopy)
+• OR with Dr. Wright / OR with Dr. Chidgey - ambulatory surgical center (Elective hand surgery, shoulder arthroscopy and shoulder arthroplasty)

 Wednesdays: